terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 The landing zone module can be used to create a fully customizable VPC environment within a single region.
 The five following patterns are starting templates that can be used to get started quickly with Landing Zone.
 These patterns are located in the [patterns](/patterns/) directory.

-Each of these patterns (except QuickStart) creates the following infrastructure:
+Each of these patterns (except VSI QuickStart) creates the following infrastructure:

 - A resource group for cloud services and for each VPC.
 - Cloud Object Storage instances for flow logs and Activity Tracker